Become a Volunteer Tutor

 What is the time commitment?

-You will commit to tutoring at least one hour per week for 20 weeks for school year program (October-March) or 7 weeks for the summer program (June-July).
-Each tutor is assigned to 2 students and the tutor works with the same two students for the tutoring term.
+You will commit to tutoring at least one hour per week during the school year (October-April).
+Each tutor is assigned to 2 students, and the tutor works with the same two students for the tutoring term.
 This time commitment allows ample opportunity for you and your students to build a relationship which is the foundation of the AKR model.

 What does a typical tutoring session look like?